An Israeli strike in Gaza kills World Central Kitchen workers. Israel says 1 was an Oct. 7 attacker

 The Israeli military in a statement said the alleged Oct.
 7 attacker had taken part in the assault on the kibbutz of Nir Oz, and it asked "senior officials from the international community and the WCK administration to clarify" how he had come to work for the charity.

-The strike on the vehicle highlighted what aid agencies call the dangerous work of delivering aid in Gaza, where the war has displaced much of the 2.3 million population and triggered widespread hunger.
+The strike on the vehicle highlighted the dangerous work of delivering aid in Gaza, where the war has displaced much of the 2.3 million population and triggered widespread hunger.

 Nazmi Ahmed said his nephew worked for WCK for the past year.
 He said he was driving to the charity's kitchens and warehouses.